ishitasinha16/ishitasinha16/README.md

 ### <div align="center">I'm Ishita, a full-stack developer 👨‍💻 and a passionate coder 🚀</div>

-- 🌱 I’m currently learning Blockchain.
+- 🌱 Currently into devlopment and coding.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Java, full stack and related technologies

 - ⚡ Fun fact: I use tabs over spaces